getcarina/getcarina.com/_tutorials/getting-started-on-carina.md

     If you aren't going to use your WordPress site, we recommend that you remove it.
 Doing so removes both your WordPress and MySQL containers.
 This will delete any data and any posts you've made in the WordPress site.

     ```bash
+    $ ./docker rm --force wordpress
+    wordpress
-    $ ./docker rm --force $(./docker ps --quiet -n=-2)
+    $ ./docker rm --force mysql
+    mysql
     ```

-    The output of this `docker rm` command are the shortened IDs of the WordPress and MySQL containers that you removed.
+    The output of this `docker rm` command are the names of the WordPress and MySQL containers that you removed.

 ### Congratulations!